Brands that We Trust

 - Most hard boards are made with fiberglass/carbon/bamboo infused with Epoxy (very toxic).
 Inexperience builders will waste a lot of Epoxy - eventually epoxy waste will end up in the rivers and oceans - the same place that you want to paddle.
 We carry two environmental made-in-USA brands (Glide and Bounce SUP) for our rental fleet; they both use different technology to minimize epoxy use and build very durable boards that will not need to be replaced every two years.

 - For quality designed specialty boards (race, surf, downwind, yoga), it is very difficult to find manufacturers that does not source outside of USA.
 We focus on manufacturers who maintain presence at the factories to ensure quality.
-We love Jimmy Lewis and SIC Maui - both are made in the same factory monitored closely by the owners of both brands.
-We also love Imagine Surf and Boardworks because like Jimmy Lewis, they are all partners of PaddleFit - an industry leader in fitness and race coaching on paddle boards.
+We love Jimmy Lewis and Infinity Surf- both are made in the same factory monitored closely by the owners of both brands.
 We support Boga Yoga & Paddleboards because of their commitment to the Yoga movement.
-Last but not least, we support both Focus SUP Hawaii because they have great designs and we support Mo Freitas - who's now the #2 racer in the world!
+Last but not least, we support Starboard for their superior quality, their dedication to reduce environmental impact from manufacturing and their world class race team!

 Should I buy a board online or from Costco?
 It's so cheap!